Note: This post contains affiliate links.

 To practice, lay down a towel on the floor in a warm bathroom to sit on; don’t use your favorite towel, since it will probably get some oil on it.
 It’s ideal to warm your oil before massaging, which you can do by placing the bottle or jar in a bowl with boiling water for a few minutes.
 (If you can’t warm it for some reason, or it’s already warm outside, just make sure it’s room temperature.)
 Apply ½ to 1 cup of oil all over the body, from feet to head, spending 5 or so minutes on each major body part.
 Use long strokes over the limbs and clockwise circular motions over the joints, chest, sacrum, hips, and belly; apply very gentle pressure to the muscles, since this is less deep-tissue work and more about coating the body with a feeling of safety and nourishment.
 Make sure to include your neck, ears, and head, using your fingers to work the oil into your scalp more so than oiling your hair.

 While it’d be amazing to take an hour or so a day for self-massage, our reality does not always afford us the time and space for these longer “deluxe” (as I like to call them) abhyangas.
 If you can find the time for the full ritual once a week or once a month (or tie them to the lunar calendar), that’s great.
 But you can also do quickie versions daily, with less oil and less time, before you shower in the morning or at night.
 You may also find that you are more interested in abhyanga during fall and winter (which is also vata season), and less interested in the warmer months—listen to your instincts about how often to use oil and how much.
-If you need touch but don’t want oil, a great alternative (and supplement) to abhyanga is self-massage without oil, which can be the same practice as above or using tools like massage balls or foam rollers.
+If you need touch but don’t want oil, a great alternative (and supplement) to abhyanga is self-massage without oil, which can be the same practice as above or using tools like massage balls or foam rollers—or simply your own hands.

 While abhyanga is generally safe for everyone, it should be avoided in some cases of imbalance—including when you’re sick, the first three days of your period, and pregnancy.